TieJun (TJ) Zhang Department of Mechanical and Materials Engineering

 Phone: +971 2 810 9424

-Dr. TieJun (TJ) Zhang is Assistant Professor of Mechanical and Materials Engineering at Masdar Institute.
+Dr. TieJun (TJ) Zhang is Associate Professor of Mechanical and Materials Engineering at Masdar Institute.
 He was also a short-term visiting assistant professor at the Massachusetts Institute of Technology (MIT), USA.

 Dr. Zhang is the recipient of the UAE National Research Foundation University-Industry Research Collaboration Award.
 In the past few years he has been the principal investigator of six international and national research projects on energy and micro/nanotechnologies.
 Prior to joining the Masdar Institute, Dr. Zhang was a postdoctoral research associate at the Rensselaer Polytechnic Institute (RPI) for a US Office of Naval Research MURI project.
 He received his PhD degree in Mechanical Engineering from the City University of Hong Kong (2008), and his MSc and BEng degrees in Thermal Power Engineering from the Southeast University, China (2004 and 2001).